Aviratyash/Network_Scanner/README.md

 To use the network scanner, follow these steps:

-1. Clone the repository or download the `network_scanner.py` script.
+1. Clone the repository or download the `network_scanner.pyw` script.
 2. Run the script by executing the following command in your terminal:

 ```bash